Alluxio/alluxio/docs/en/structured-data/catalog-service.md

 Note that the sync operation will not remove any tables or partitions from the Alluxio namespace, nor would it change the existing tables or partitions.

-## Alluxio Structured Data with Presto
+## Using Alluxio Structured Data with Presto

 {{feature_name}} is built to be used as connector in Presto.
 The latest Alluxio distribution contains a presto connector jar which can be dropped into the